TARA K. STRENG-SCHROETER

 I love teaching undergraduate students and encouraging them on their educational journeys.
 I work hard to ensure that my classroom is a welcoming and engaging space where students are excited to participate.

-Most recently at CU, I have taught or been a teaching assistant for the following courses for the Department of Sociology:
+Most recently at CU, I have taught or assisted in teaching the following courses for the Department of Sociology at CU:

 -